Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 bug 5 - navbar different on index and other 2 - FIX - needed navbar-expand-md class in all three. other 2 were navbar-expand-lg

+bug 6 - broken images post deployment

+## Bugs
+### Fixed
+1.
+- Problem: The hamburger menu on the navbar was not collapsing/expanding.
+- Solution: After some research it turned out that I had been missing the jquery script from the head section.
+Once that was put in it worked as intended.
+2.
+- Problem: Empty side-scrollable space on left and right side of index.html.
+- Solution: This was actually an easy fix as it had cropped up in a previous lesson on the use of bootstrap layouts.
+Bootstrap automatically adds negative margins called gutters.
+To remove them I had to add a .no-gutters class to each bootstrap row.
+3.
+- Problem: The intended background color for the navbar was appearing below the rest of the navbar.
+- Solution: Removing the .bg-light class from the navbar fixed the issue.
+Assuption being that .bg-light has underlying styling that was contradictory to the styling I was applying to the navbar with CSS.
+4.
+- Problem: contact.html not showing updates in gitpod preview.
+- Solution: Save work, commit, close it and open it again.
+Assuming the equivelant of clearing browser cache.
+5.
+- Problem: The navbar resizes at a differnt break-point on index.html compared to on the other two pages.
+- Solution: The pages had differnet classes. index.html was navbar-expand-md whereas the other two pages had navbar-expand-lg.
+The problem was righted once all three had the same attributes.
+This was probably caused by copying the navbar across before I had decided on the styling definate.

+### Post Deployment

+6.
+- Problem:
+- Solution: